ScureX/Takyon.PlayerVote/README.md

 Enables players to vote on different things like skipping a map or kicking a player, to add a true community feeling to your server!
 Also includes admin functionalities to enforce some rules.

-BIG THANKS to: Coopyy, Spoon, Dullahan, Tsk22, wolf109909, Pandora and all the other people that helped me through this nightmare of a project! <3
+BIG THANKS to: Alt4, Coopyy, Spoon, Dullahan, Tsk22, wolf109909, Pandora and all the other people that helped me through this nightmare of a project! <3

+**Consider supporting this project on [ko-fi](https://ko-fi.com/takyon_scure)**

 ---